 Despite Uber’s intentions, totally preventing accidents is impossible.
 When you factor in the fact that most Uber services are popular at night-when passenger drivers may be driving under the influence or drivers may be drowsy or otherwise distracted-it only adds to the inevitably of accidents.

 That is part of the reason why California has its own set of requirements when it comes to Uber and other rideshare services.

 Glendale Uber Insurance Policy

-If the driver isn’t logged in, his or her own personal insurance coverage applies.
+If the driver isn’t logged in to Uber’s system, his or her own personal insurance coverage applies.
 That might be as low as California’s minimum limits of $15,000 per person and $30,000 per occurrence.
 Now, you see the reason for all of the finger-pointing.
 It has nothing to do with the concerns of a seriously injured victim.
 It’s all about money.